 The big idea:

 In conclusion, shake up your blog with topics and headlines that your audience cares about and would actually spend time reading.
-There is a reason why financial terms glossaries have never gone viral or why no one engages on content that talks about the benefits of having a financial advisor.
+There is a reason why financial terms glossaries have never gone viral or why no one engages with content that talks about the benefits of having a financial advisor.
 Those are not the topics that will hook your audience.

 Instead, write articles that help your audience take action on their own behalf or that enlightens the way they think about a financial topic that is highly relevant to their personal situation.
 Now you’re on to something.